grosjo/fts-xapian/README.md

 - With argument `-q`, doveadm queues the indexing to be run by indexer process.
   Remove `-q` if you want to index immediately.

-You shall put in a cron the following command (for daily run for instance) :
+You shall put in a cron the following command (daily for instance) to cleanup indexes :

 ```sh
 doveadm fts optimize -A